-- Upfront Set up Fees of $4,995
+- Setup Fees of $4,995

-- Ongoing Monitoring Fees of $119/month (covers 10 employees–$3.33/month for each additional employee after 10)
+(Covers 10 employees, then $3.33/month for each additional employee after 10)

 While these fees may seem high, setting up a Rollover for Business Startups with Guidant can actually be much more economical than getting a small business loan.
 Business loans are debt that you have to pay back, along with interest, bit by bit each month.

 There’s no debt or interest to pay back, and if your business grows, the stock that’s in your company sponsored retirement account will also grow.
 That translates to more retirement savings for you.

-Weighing the Pros & Cons of a ROBS
+ROBS Pros & Cons

-Whether you choose Guidant or another firm to help you set up a ROBS, the risks are similar.
+Whether you choose Guidant or another firm to help you setup a ROBS, the risks are similar.
 The biggest risk, of course, is the loss of your retirement funds if the business fails.
 This is a scary “what if,” but the thing that many people forget is that the risk of entrepreneurship exists no matter how you finance your business.

 Pros of a ROBS:

 - No income taxes or early withdrawal penalties.